Ninja-Squad/data-discovery/README.md

 ## Harvest

-Harvesting (i.e. importing JSON documents stored into Elasticsearch) consists in creating the necessary index and aliases and Elasticsearch templates.
+Harvesting (i.e. importing JSON documents into Elasticsearch) consists in creating the necessary index and aliases and Elasticsearch templates.

 To create the index and its aliases execute the script below for local dev environment: